-Seal [blackout]get pictures that taken out of context can implicate the Sandinistas as working with the Cartel.
+Seal [blackout]gets pictures that, taken out of context, can implicate the Sandinistas as working with the Cartel.
 But the White House just releases the photos as propaganda against the Sandinistas.
 Unsurprisingly, the Cartel now wants Seal dead.
 Also, as Seal is in the publicly released pictures, he’s arrested again.[/blackout]

-Seal [blackout]is convicted, and given community service.
-Because of this he has to report to the same Salvation Army hostel each night.
-Eventually, assassins catch up with Seal and kill him.
+Seal [blackout]is convicted and given community service.
+Because of this, he has to report to the same Salvation Army hostel each night.
+Eventually, assassins catch up with him and kill him.
 Schaffer then seizes all the evidence Seal has accumulated that implicates the CIA in drug smuggling.[/blackout]

 American Made: Analysis

 Judged purely as an example of the filmmaker’s art, American Made is excellent.
 Tom Cruise is well-suited to the part of Barry Seal.
 The screenplay is excellent, making a complicated and exposition-heavy story flow smoothly.
 It’s entertaining, amusing and gripping in equal measure, and the effects and stunts are nicely handled.

 The issues I have with the movie are not based on its film-making but on its roots in reality.